sonofhypnos/dotfiles/README.md

 On the ThinkPad T460, the magic key just requires you to press Fn.
 Just Fn+F is going to kill the application with the most memory etc.

 [More documentation on the magic key bitmap](https://docs.kernel.org/admin-guide/sysrq.html).

+# Fix backup:
+If lock on your backup and there aren't two processes currently accessing at the same time:

 ## TODOs